The Influence of Modernity On Traditional Communities

 However, remnants of these traditional societies still exist – not just isolated tribes, but also communities that have maintained a sense of their cultural "purity" in the face of westernization and globalization.
 From the Roma people to the Samaritans to tribesmen and tribeswomen across Africa, the effects of modernity, positive and negative, have yet to fully influence the world to really make it a global, diverse "universal culture" where all members of the globe are entailed.
 Whether that globalist notion is positive or negative by itself, is a different topic worthy to be pondered upon.

-Yet, as technology and science continue to develop, the future of traditional communities becomes increasingly uncertain wiithout the partial embrace of modernity.
+Yet, as technology and science continue to develop, the future of Influence of Modernity On Traditional Communities communities becomes increasingly uncertain wiithout the partial embrace of modernity.
 According to Kyle T. Mays:

 "We should embrace what Anishinaabe scholar Scott Richard Lyons calls “indigenous modernity.”
 Lyons writes, “to embrace [indigenous] modernity is to usher in other modern concepts (not all of them necessarily, but some of them, and I’d say the ones we want), including the concept of decolonization”.